HarryHeres/MyoGenerator-Exporter/README.md

 ## Muscle name (decomposition)
 This parameter serves **only** for the singular decomposition process (Decompose specified muscle(s)).
 After pressing this button, the add-on searches for the [essential]() files in the current working directory (specified by [Output directory](#output-directory))

+## Decomposition parameters
+For the decomposition process, following parameters can be set, which implicate the model's structure:
+- Fibres: Number of muscle fibres of which the muscle should consist of
+- Resolution: Number of segments of each fiber (each fiber is basically a segmented line)
+- Visualization mode: 0 - no visualization, 1 - visualization of the decomposition process, 2 - Debug (for development purposes)

 # Exporting a model
 The [3 separate models](#model-hierarchy) can be exported out of Blender.